How EU Digital Product Security Rules Safeguard Digital Products

 Supply Chain Responsibilities

-• Manufacturers: Ensure compliance, technical documentation, CE marking.
+• Manufacturers: Ensure full compliance and CE marking

 Certification and Critical Product Classification